5 Simple Ways to Protect Your Dachshund in Cold Weather

 If your Dachshund can’t tolerate a dog paw bootie, try some paw balm instead.
 I use PawTection Dog Paw Balm on both of my Dachshunds.
 They don’t mind it when I apply the balm to their paw pads right before their daily walk.

-Paw Wax protects your doxie’s paws from toxic salt and ice melt used on the sidewalks during the winter season.
+Paw Balm (or wax) protects your doxie’s paws from toxic salt and ice melt used on the sidewalks during the winter season.
 It contains vitamin E to help keep your pup’s paws moisturized and even helps heal paw pad wounds.

 Limit Outside Time

-Dogs can get frostbite or hypothermia when cold weather temperatures go below 40°F. When you take your doxie for their walk, make sure to always dress them in a warm winter coat, protect their paws, and keep your walks brief, 10-15 minutes max.
+Dogs can get frostbite or hypothermia when cold weather temperatures go below 40°F. When you take your doxie for their walk, make sure to always dress them in a warm winter coat, protect their paws, and keep your walks brief when it’s bitter outside.
+10-15 minutes max.

 Bonus Tips